someCubert/Random_Stuff/README.md

 This is the supporting (mostly acting as a download hub) GitHub for a little Weather Widget in Scriptable.
-It's slightly altered and tailored to my personal likings, but the original version is from [sharn25](https://gist.github.com/sharn25).
+For anyone interested how it looks, the original version is from [sharn25](https://gist.github.com/sharn25).
+I altered mine slightly to adjust for my personal likings.